isaacnmm/pestpolicy-hugo2XX/content/posts/guide-to-different-tree-shapes-for-your-yard/index.md

 Considering tree shape in design is crucial because it affects:

-* **Visual Balance: ** A tree's form can balance or unbalance other elements in your landscape. * **Scale: ** The shape influences how large a tree appears relative to your home and yard. * **Function: ** [Different](https://pestpolicy.com/different-types-of-gutters/) shapes provide different types of shade, screening, or windbreaks. * **Architectural Harmony: ** Certain tree shapes complement specific architectural styles.
+* **Visual Balance: ** A tree's form can balance or unbalance other elements in your landscape. * **Scale: ** The shape influences how large a tree appears relative to your home and yard. * **Function: ** [Different](https://pestpolicy.com/different-types-of-gutters/)shapes provide different types of shade, screening, or windbreaks. * **Architectural Harmony: ** Certain tree shapes complement specific architectural styles.

 * **Space Management: ** How a tree's canopy and root system will occupy space.